Anthony-Fr-1/me/set3/readme.md

 e.g course.upper would make it upper case

 NEED TO REVISE NESTED LOOPS

+guard = 0
+while guard < 1000 - this acts as a guard against running forever guard += 1 - will keep working in the while loop until it reaches 1000

 binary search of sorts:
 FIND THE HIGHEST NUMBER IN THE LIST